 To request a transport, call 315.443.4566 or email Paul Smyth at email@example.com.
 Transport requests for regularly scheduled appointments should be made one week in advance.

 Syracuse University Office of Parking and Transportation Services provides an extensive bus service on and off campus.
 More information is available at the Parking and Transportation Services website, or by calling 315.443.4652.
-Bus schedules are available online and at student centers around campus.
+Bus schedules are available on the parking website.